Specnr/FSGOptimizedSeedBank/README.md

 - Run `chmod +x bh`
 - Play around on [Andy's website](https://seedbankcustom.andynovo.repl.co/) to find a filter that works for you, and copy the filter code (should look something like this `000A000A00000000000A000A00000000000A000A00000000000A000A000000000`)
 - Open settings.json and replace the current code with your own, as well as the number of threads you want to allocate
+- Open ahk and update the minecraft saves folder

 Running: